The Girl Who Knew Too Much (1963 film): Production

-Prior to working on The Girl Who Knew Too Much, Bava had taken a six-month break after filming the last of the special effects shots for his previous film Erik the Conqueror.
+Prior to working on The Girl Who Knew Too Much, Bava had taken a six-month break after filming the last of the special effects shots for his previous film Erik the Conqueror (1961).
 Bava spent this extended period reading mystery and horror magazines.
 He pondered retiring from directing and thought he might only return to work on special effects for film.
 Bava was convinced to return to directing by Samuel Arkoff and Jim Nicholson, who had begun co-producing Italian films for release in the United States.
 The Girl Who Knew Too Much was the first film in this venture for Arkoff and Nicholson's company American International Pictures (AIP).
-The film was produced by Galatea Film, which also produced Bava's earlier film Black Sunday, and Coronet films.
+The film was produced by Galatea Film, which also produced Bava's earlier film Black Sunday (1960), and Coronet films.
 The film benefited from AIP as a deal was set between the company and Galatea to have confirmed distribution overseas.

-The opening credits credit Sergio Corbucci (credited as "Enzo Corbucci"), Ennio de Concini and Eliana de Sabata and the writers of the film, while crediting Mario Bava, Mino Guerrini and Franco Prosperi as collaborators.
-Italian screenwriter Luigi Cozzi has said that the original script was more of a romantic comedy but the film became more of a thriller as it went into production.
+The opening credits credit Sergio Corbucci (credited as "Enzo Corbucci"), Ennio De Concini and Eliana de Sabata and the writers of the film, while crediting Bava, Mino Guerrini and Franco Prosperi as collaborators.
+Italian screenwriter Luigi Cozzi has said that the original script was more of a romantic comedy, but the film became more of a thriller as it went into production.